hifiberry/hifiberry-os/doc/setupdev.md

 ```

 This will take some time.
 Depending on your hardware and network connectivity, expect at least one hour, but it can be also much longer.

+## Parallel builds

+You might want to work on a Pi3 and Pi4 version at the same time.
+This would require a complete rebuild each time you
+switch to the other Pi version.
+To deal with this, you can use multiple buildroot directories.
+Just duplicate buildroot to buildroot-0w, buildroot-2, buildroot-3, buildroot-4.
+Note that you have to *copy* the directories, as each build will store it's data and configuration in one of these.
+If the buildroot-xxx directory does not exist, build process will use the buildroot directory, but no parallel build
+are possible in this case.